Chapter 5: Personnel05:05:01 Academic Tenure

 Applicable dates for notice of non-renewal are based upon actual years of service at Northeast State and are in no way affected by any credit for prior service that may be awarded.

-iv.
-The non-renewal or non-reappointment of any faculty member on a tenure-track appointment does not necessarily carry an implication that his/her work or conduct has been unsatisfactory.
+- The non-renewal or non-reappointment of any faculty member on a tenure-track appointment does not necessarily carry an implication that their work or conduct has been unsatisfactory.

-v.
-Unless there is a violation of state or federal law under the limitations described in the TBR Policy on Appeals (1:02:11:00), decisions that are not subject to appeal to the chancellor include:
+- Unless there is a violation of state or federal law under the limitations described in the TBR Policy on Appeals (1:02:11:00), decisions that are not subject to appeal to the Chancellor include:

-A faculty member shall relinquish or waive his/her right to tenure upon resignation from the College or upon failure to report for service at the designated date of the beginning of any academic term, which shall be deemed to be a resignation unless, in the opinion of the president, the faculty member has shown good cause for such failure to report.
+A faculty member shall relinquish or waive their right to tenure upon resignation from the College or upon failure to report for service at the designated date of the beginning of any academic term, which shall be deemed to be a resignation unless, in the opinion of the President, the faculty member has shown good cause for such failure to report.

 The employment of a tenured faculty member may be terminated as a result of financial exigency at a college subject to TBR declaration that such financial conditions exist.
 See TBR Policy on Financial Exigency (5:02:06:00).

 - Termination of Tenure for Curricular ReasonsThe employment of a tenured faculty member may be terminated because

 - An academic program is deleted from the curriculum or

 - Because of substantial and continued reduction of student enrollment in a field or discipline.